segmentstream-com/segmentstream-com.github.io/_docs/integrations/google-adwords.md

 For example, if you select the "Retail" type in Google Ads, you must also select "Retail" in the SegmentStream interface.

->If the necessary type of activity is missing in the SegmentStream interface - contact support at support@ddmanager.ru
+>If the necessary type of activity is missing in the SegmentStream interface - contact support at support@segmentstream.com

 [More about business types](https://support.google.com/google-ads/answer/7305793?hl=en)